Leaders must set clear priorities for success in the post-pandemic world

 Remembering a hometown hero this Memorial Day for paying the ultimate price

-This weekend we honor the fallen by commemorating Memorial Day.
+This weekend, we honor the fallen by commemorating Memorial Day.
 It is one of the most important American holidays.
-Many of us know someone who paid the ultimate price to keep us free.
-If you served in the military over the past few decades it is more than likely that you are aware of an empty chair at a family table somewhere this weekend.
-With that thought in mind, I am honoring a hometown hero that I knew who sacrificed his life several years ago.
-Every Memorial Day I remember Humayun Khan and pray that he forever rest in peace.
+Many know someone who paid the ultimate price to keep us free.
+If you served in the military over the past few decades, you are likely aware of an empty chair at a family table somewhere this weekend.
+With that thought in mind, I am honoring a hometown hero I knew who sacrificed his life several years ago.
+Every Memorial Day, I remember Humayun Khan and pray that he will forever rest in peace.

 Captain Khan’s tombstone in Arlington Cemetary.